 (b) Why do you think Aunt Jennifer created animals that are so different from her own character?
 What might the poet be suggesting, through this difference?

-Answer – “Soothe them out of their wits” in the poem “The Roadside Stand” refers to the peddler’s ability to calm or pacify the children, distracting them from their curiosity or mischief.
-It implies that the peddler has a skillful way of handling situations and soothing others, even if it means diverting their attention from reality.
+Answer – In the poem “The Roadside Stand”, the phrase “soothe them out of their wits” refers to the peddler’s ability to calm or pacify the children, distracting them from their curiosity or mischief.
+It suggests that the peddler skillfully manages situations, easing the children’s restlessness and diverting their attention from what might disturb or unsettle them.

-11. Answer any three questions of the following in about 40-50 words each : (3 × 2 = 6 Marks)
+11. Answer any three questions of the following in about 40-50 words each :

 (a) How did the Maharaja overcome the difficulty a high-ranking British Officer created?